 If you only have 3 days in Rome finding accommodation close to the main attractions is important.

-For short stays, these are some family friendly hotels in Rome in good sightseeing locations (affiliate links go to reviews and prices on booking.com)
+These are some good hotels in Rome in good sightseeing locations

 How to get around Rome